Art and Design with a Foundation Year - BA (Hons) *

 Working in a lively and energetic environment, you will be given the freedom to expand your knowledge of practical skills, creative exploration and conceptual development, underpinned by broad critical understanding, academic writing and emerging theoretical principles.

 There will be a range of opportunities to work on collaborative projects aimed to develop employability partnerships and to identify the role of developing practitioner.
-Teaching staff from across both schools will work closely with you throughout the course to prepare you for progression.
+BA teaching Staff from across Birmingham Institute of Creative Arts (BICA) will work closely with you throughout the year to prepare you for progression.

-After successful completion of the foundation year, you will have the flexibility to change direction onto a related undergraduate degree programme within Birmingham School of Art or the School of Visual Communication.
+After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto a number of related undergraduate degree programmes within the Birmingham Institute of Creative Arts.